platformsh/platformsh-docs/docs/src/configuration/routes/https.md

     to: "http://{default}/"
 ```

-Of course, more complex routing logic is possible if the situation calls for it.
-However, we recommend defining HTTPS routes exclusively.
+More complex routing logic is also possible if the situation calls for it.

 {{< note >}}
 Let's Encrypt has a limit of 100 TLS certificates per environment.
 If you define both a `{default}` and `www.{default}` route for each domain you use, that will give you a limit of 50 domains.
 Adding more than that will result in a warning on deploy and some domains will not be issued a TLS certificate.
 If you need more than that, we recommend obtaining additional certificates or a wildcard certificate from another TLS provider.
 Alternatively, consider splitting your project up into multiple discrete Platform.sh projects.